 Weight Bias & Stigma > Media

-However, rather than perpetuating weight stigma, the media can play an important role in reducing societal prejudice towards individuals affected by obesity.
-The Rudd Center has created resources to be used by media professionals for the purpose of improving their content related to obesity and improving respectful portrayals of people regardless of their body size.
+There are important opportunities for the media to play a role in efforts to help reduce societal prejudice towards individuals affected by obesity.
+The Rudd Center has created resources to be used by media professionals, educators, and health professionals for the purpose of improving media content related to obesity and improving respectful portrayals of people regardless of their body size.